 Tribal Consultation and Coordination

-On August 9, 2016 the California State Lands Commission adopted a Tribal Policy in order to provide guidance and consistency in the Commission’s interactions with California Native American Tribes.
-The Policy reflects input from California Native American Tribes and was developed in collaboration with Commission staff, other California agencies and departments, and the Governor's Tribal Advisor.
-Tribal engagement and consultation is important to the Commission, as well as the State of California, and efforts in recent years have been made to ensure that government-to-government communications between the State and Tribes effectively address areas of mutual interest and concern.
-These efforts include the establishment of a Tribal Advisor in the Governor’s Office (pursuant to Executive Order B-10-11) to oversee consultation between the Administration and Tribes, and the enactment of Chapter 532, Statutes of 2014 (AB 52) which strengthens notification requirements under CEQA and invites formal tribal input at an earlier stage of environmental review than before (see below).
-The Commission's Policy recognizes that Tribes have used many of the lands, waterways, and resources, which may be affected by Commission actions, to support their cultures and ways of life for millennia, and that these Tribes and their members have unique and valuable knowledge and practices for conserving and using these resources sustainably.
+In August 2016, the Commission adopted a Tribal Policy to provide guidance and consistency for its interactions with Native American Tribes.
+The Policy reflects input from California Native American Tribes and was developed in collaboration with other governmental entities and the Governor's Tribal Advisor.
+Tribal engagement and consultation is important to the Commission and to California.
+In recent years, efforts have been made to ensure that government-to-government communications between the State and Tribes effectively address areas of mutual interest and concern.
+Examples are establishing a Tribal Advisor in the Governor’s Office to oversee consultation between the Administration and Tribes, and AB 52, Chapter 532, Statutes of 2014, which strengthens notification requirements under CEQA and invites tribal input at an earlier stage of environmental review.
+The Policy recognizes that Tribes have used many of the lands, waterways, and resources that be affected by Commission actions to support their cultures and ways of life for millennia, and that Tribes and their members have unique and valuable knowledge and practices for conserving and using these resources sustainably.

 The Commission's policy highlights four themes:

-- Mutual respect in all interactions between Commission staff and California Native American Tribes will recognize the time and effort invested by all parties and further the goal of finding mutually agreeable resolutions to protect tribal cultural resources.
+- Mutual respect in interactions between Commission staff and California Native American Tribes will recognize the time and effort invested by everyone and further the goal of finding resolutions to protect tribal cultural resources.

-- Outreach will provide ample opportunity for communication to occur early in the planning process such that there is enough time to consider protecting resources of interest to California Native American Tribes when developing alternatives to proposed projects.
+- Outreach will provide ample opportunity for communication early in the planning process so there is enough time to consider protecting resources of interest to California Native American Tribes when developing alternatives to proposed projects.

-- Timely notice and information sharing will allow sufficient time for Tribal representatives to consult with their Tribal governments prior to providing comments on proposed projects and development, submitting questions, or expressing concerns to the Commission.
+- Timely notice and information sharing will allow Tribal representatives to consult with their Tribal governments before providing comments on proposed projects and development, submitting questions, or expressing concerns to the Commission.

-AB 52 added provisions to CEQA related to Tribal consultation and consideration of project impacts to Tribal Cultural Resources, including consideration of mitigation and alternatives that may be proposed by the Tribal representative.
-The Commission regularly acts as a lead agency under CEQA and must ensure it complies with the consultation requirements in AB 52.
-The Commission's Tribal Policy is consistent with the existing CEQA requirements and the Policy's themes are intended to complement and guide consultations occurring pursuant to AB 52.
+AB 52 added provisions to CEQA about Tribal consultation and consideration of project impacts to Tribal Cultural Resources, including consideration of mitigation and alternatives that may be proposed by the Tribal representative.
+The Commission is often a lead agency under CEQA and must comply with the AB 52 consultation requirements.
+The Commission's Tribal Policy is consistent with CEQA requirements.

 AB 52 provides for a consultation process during evaluation and consideration of CEQA projects with Tribes that have formally requested notification.
-Because the notification must contain specific information, Commission staff encourages interested Tribes to submit notification requests using the sample letter format provided by the Native American Heritage Commission.
-Submission of maps showing the Tribe's area of affiliation is also strongly encouraged.
+Because the notification must contain specific information, Commission staff encourages Tribes to submit notification requests using the sample letter provided by the Native American Heritage Commission and to submit maps showing the Tribe's area of affiliation.